microsoft/EDDI/README.md

 In this example, we use the Boston house dataset. (https://archive.ics.uci.edu/ml/machine-learning-databases/housing/)

-Preparing the data: we store the data under data/boston/d0.xls as default.
-An example of data format is provided in d0.xls (please note that it does not contain any real data since we cannot release data).
-Currently, we only support continuous variables.
+**Preparing the data**: we store the data under data/boston/d0.xls as default.
+An example of data format is provided in **d0.xls** (please note that it does not contain any real data since we cannot release data).
+Currently, **we only support continuous variables**.
+For our default setting, the **target variable of active learning needs to be placed at the last column of the data matrix**.
+And we require **the variable names to be put in the first row** of the .xls file.

 We split the dataset into train and test set in our code.